remaro-network/KD-YOLOX-ViT/README.md

 Where $\lambda_{cls}$, $\lambda_{iou}$, $\lambda_{obj}$ are the losses weights.

-Since, the $L_{total}$ is based on Ground Truth, we will call it $L_{hard}$, for hard loss.
+Since the $L_{total}$ is based on Ground Truth, we will call it $L_{hard}$ for hard loss.

-Knowledge Distillation aims to implement a new loss fucntion called $L_{soft}$, for soft loss, which is the loss function between the Student prediction and the Teacher inference output.
+Knowledge Distillation aims to implement a new loss function called $L_{soft}$, for soft loss, which is the loss function between the Student prediction and the Teacher inference output.

-Thus, the total is:
+Thus, the total loss is:

 $$L_{total} = \lambda * L_{\text{hard}} + (1 - \lambda) * L_{\text{soft}}$$

 with $\lambda$ as a parameter regularizing the hard and soft loss terms.

 ## Knowledge Distillation - YOLOX
-YOLOX is an anchor-free object detection model with decoupled head.
-It uses an online random data augmentation which improve the robustness and accuracy of the model.
+YOLOX is an anchor-free object detection model with a decoupled head.
+It uses an online random data augmentation, improving the model's robustness and accuracy.
-Knowledge Distillation use the Teacher inference output as a $L_{soft}$.
+Knowledge Distillation uses the Teacher inference output as a $L_{soft}$.
 ### Online Knowledge Distillation
-Thus, for implementing Knowledge Distillation into YOLOX the Teacher need to launch the inference with random data augmented for each training batch.
-This workflow is characterize in the image below.
+Thus, to implement knowledge distillation into YOLOX, the teacher needs to launch the inference with random augmented data for each training batch.
+The following image characterizes the workflow.

 ![Online KD](images/Online-KD.png "Online KD")

-Lets choose as example the YOLOX-L as Teacher and YOLOX-nano as Student.
+Let's choose as an example the YOLOX-L as Teacher and YOLOX-nano as Student.

 1. The following command run the YOLOX-L model
 ```shell